Learn more about urinary incontinence: introduction

 - a rash

-Another type of medication taken late in the afternoon, called a loop diuretic, may also prevent you getting up in the night to pass urine.
+Another type of medicine taken late in the afternoon, called a loop diuretic, may also prevent you getting up in the night to pass urine.

 Diuretic medicine increases the production and flow of urine from your body.
 By removing excess fluid from your body in the afternoon, it may improve symptoms at night.

 Loop diuretics are not licensed to treat nocturia.
-This means that the medication may not have undergone clinical trials, a type of research that tests one treatment against another, to see if it's effective and safe in the treatment of nocturia.
+This means the medicine may not have undergone clinical trials to see if it's effective and safe in the treatment of nocturia.

-However, your GP or specialist may suggest an unlicensed medication if they think it's likely to be effective and the benefits of treatment outweigh any associated risk.
+However, a GP or specialist may suggest an unlicensed medicine if they think it's likely to be effective and the benefits of treatment outweigh any associated risk.

-If your GP is considering prescribing a loop diuretic, they should tell you it's unlicensed and discuss the possible risks and benefits with you.
+If a GP is considering prescribing a loop diuretic, they should tell you it's unlicensed and discuss the possible risks and benefits with you.

 Learn more about urinary incontinence: surgery and procedures